AHMEDALBREEM/face_place_detection/README.md

-# Enhancing Facial Recognition Accuracy
+# Enhancing Facial Recognition Accuracy (real world problem ,no security system , no attendacnce systems ,etc ... , thanks and hello machine learning )

 ## General Notes
 > **Important**: Using images with multiple faces may increase recognition errors.
 Follow the guidelines below to enhance the accuracy of your facial recognition system.